ibm-cloud-docs/containers/cs_istio.md

 ### Updating the `istioctl` client and sidecars
 {: #update_client_sidecar}

-Whenever the Istio managed add-on is updated, update your `istioctl` client and your app's Istio sidecars.
+Whenever the Istio managed add-on is updated, update your `istioctl` client and the Istio sidecars for your app.
 {: shortdesc}

 For example, the patch version of your add-on might be updated automatically by {{site.data.keyword.containerlong_notm}}, or you might [manually update your add-on](#istio_update) from older beta versions to a generally available version.
 In either case, update your `istioctl` client and your app's existing Istio sidecars to match the Istio version of the add-on.